prateekdevisingh/docker-jenkins-master-slave/README.md

 ## Assumptions

 * Install terraform on local - https://www.terraform.io/intro/getting-started/install.html
-* Learn basics of aws and terraform - Watch https://www.youtube.com/watch?v=XuQnaqm725w&t=7s
+* Learn basics of aws and terraform - Watch <youtube link>
-* Knows basics of docker commands - Watch https://www.youtube.com/watch?v=hB-oMjTZ77c&t=23s
+* Knows basics of docker commands - Watch <youtube link>
 * Open appropriate ports - Terraform from this repo can be used for this:
   - 2376 - Between master and slave
   - 22 - Between master and slave